 Installation • Concept • Material Research

-After her grandmother died, the artist kept her sarees.
+After my grandmother died, I kept her sarees.
 Not as relics — as material.
 The question that Hegira was built around was a simple one: could the quality that made a person a safe place be made inhabitable by someone who had never met her?
 The installation suspended the sarees from the ceiling of a gallery in the form of a tent.
 The structure was large enough to enter.
 People went inside.

 Hegira raised formal questions that continue to organise the artist's practice: the distinction between an image that is faced and a space that is entered; the role of non-visual sensation in producing felt meaning; the conditions under which an artwork can generate something as specific and as fragile as a sense of safety.
 The installation cannot be reconstructed.
 The sarees exist.
 The scent is fading.
 Hegira is an Arabic word for a journey undertaken to escape danger and find safety.
 The installation borrowed the word for a smaller migration: the attempt to carry one person's quality of shelter into a room full of strangers, and leave it there.